We are standing in the centre of the Sistine Chapel gazing up at the hands of God. There are less than 20 people in the room.

 - There is no waiting for hours in a long queue in front of the Vatican Museums.

-- We were able to “skip the line” to enter St. Peter’s Basilica.
+- With a Vatican private tour we were able to “skip the line” to enter St. Peter’s Basilica.

-- Our guide is an expert in art history and religion; explaining the history of the Papal Palace, and symbolism of the artwork and architecture.
+- Our Walks of Italy Vatican Tour Guide is an expert in art history and religion; explaining the history of the Papal Palace, and symbolism of the artwork and architecture.
 She told us engaging stories about the Popes and the artists and was always available to answer any question we threw at her.

 - Small groups, never more than 12 people in a tour.

 - We were each provided with a headset so that we were able to hear every word our guide was saying — an important thing considering that since we were in a place of worship, she was often whispering so as not to disturb others.